google/security-research/pocs/cpus/xgetbv/README.md

 After 473381 tests, our XINUSE was 0000000002 vs 0000000000
 ```

-However, if you make this other process not use avx, then the average number of
+However, if you this other process does not use AVX, then the average number of
 tests required does not reduce.

 ```